firstruner/Framework_PHP_PartialsClass/README.md

 👉 File extension note : For standard use, partial file must have "partial_php" extension, but it's possible to use "php" extension if you specify "php_as_partial" attribute to "True" when "Load" method was called.
 But use "php" are more lazy because it necessary to load the php file before determine if the file is a partial file.

-## Class creation
+## How use Partials
-To create a class with partials files, create a folder for your class, and create all of your files inside.
+To create a php files with partials, create a folder for your OOP object, and create all of your files inside.

-### Define a class as partial
+### Define a OOP file as partial
 #### Call attributes
-Define the file that is the main class file and call Partials attributes like this :
+To define the file as a partial file, you should reference Partials attributes like this :

     use System\Attributes\Partial;

-#### Define the partial class
+#### Define as partial file
-Now define the class as main partial class with using Partial attribute like this
+Now define the OOP file as partial with using Partial attribute like this :

     #[Partial]

-### Final and abstract classes
-🌞 Since the 1.2.* version, you can specify independently final or abstract by file

-#### 📚 Full main partial class sample
+#### 📚 Full main partial sample

     <?php
     namespace System\Printers;